ModelarData/ModelarDB-RS/docs/dev/README.md

 and ease integration between components.

 The ModelarDB server consists of the following major components:
-- **Arrow Flight API** - Provides a public interface to interact with a ModelarDB server.
+- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB server.
 - **Storage Engine** - Manages all uncompressed and compressed data in the ModelarDB server.
 - **Compression** - Implements functionality for compressing time-series data using model-based compression.
-- **Query Engine** - Provides functionality for querying data that is compressed using model-based compression.
+- **Query Engine** - Provides functionality for querying data that is ingested by the ModelarDB server.
 - **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the database schema and compressed data.
 - **Configuration Manager** - Manages the configuration of the ModelarDB server and provides functionality for updating the configuration.

 Furthermore, ModelarDB also includes a manager that is responsible for administering a cluster of ModelarDB server nodes and providing a consistent database schema.
-The manager also links external components, such as SQL databases and object stores to the ModelarDB server nodes to ensure access to external components is consistent.
+The manager also links external components, such as the metadata database and the object store for compressed data, to the ModelarDB server nodes to ensure access to external components is consistent.

 The ModelarDB manager consists of the following major components:
 - **Arrow Flight API** - Provides a public interface to interact with the ModelarDB manager.